specialized806/microsoft-365-docs/microsoft-365/admin/misc/organizational-messages-microsoft-365.md

 > [!NOTE]
 >
-> - Fully customized messages will require an approver to ‘approve’ any message before it is delivered to your users.
-However, selecting a premade message will not require any approval from your organization before it can be delivered to end users.
+> - Fully customized messages require an approver to ‘approve’ any message before it's delivered to your users.
+However, selecting a premade message won't require any approval from your organization before it can be delivered to end users.
-> - Approvers cannot approve or reject a message that they personally created.
+> - Approvers can't approve or reject a message that they personally created.
-> - ‘Rejecting’ a message will mark the message state as 'Rejected', requiring an author to ‘Withdraw’ the message and then ‘Modify’ the new draft.
+> - ‘Rejecting’ a message marks the message state as 'Rejected', requiring an author to ‘Withdraw’ the message and then ‘Modify’ the new draft.
-> - Messages that are not reviewed (such as, approved or rejected) by approvers before the set 'End date' of the message will automatically be rejected by the system to ensure minimum duration of delivery of messages are as expected by authors.
+> - Messages that aren't reviewed (such as, approved, or rejected) by approvers before the set 'End date' of the message will automatically be rejected by the system to ensure minimum duration of delivery of messages are as expected by authors.

 ## Create a message

 > [!IMPORTANT]
 > Organizational messages delivers messages to end users within the time windows configured by admins via Microsoft 365 admin center experiences.
-However, occasionally, messages may not be delivered as expected due to system or user device conditions, such as urgent messages not being delivered to devices that are disconnected from the internet.
-In such instances, our system will continue trying to deliver messages as possible and appropriate.
+However, occasionally, messages might not be delivered as expected due to system or user device conditions, such as urgent messages not being delivered to devices that are disconnected from the internet.
+In such instances, our system continues trying to deliver messages as possible and appropriate.

 Users with the Organizational Messages Writer Microsoft Entra role described previously will have access to the **Create a message** button and capability in the centralized experience.
 Selecting this button invokes the wizard, which includes these primary creation steps: